Where to Find GIS Jobs in 2026: Every Job Board and Hiring Channel, Compared

 GEO Careers

-GEO Careers is a dedicated geospatial career platform with 1,287 active listings at the time of this writing, organized across 10 specialization categories covering GIS & Geospatial Analysis, Geospatial Software Engineering, LiDAR/Photogrammetry, GEOINT, Surveying, and more.
-The platform offers one of the most granular filter sets among geospatial job boards: education level (High School through PhD), seniority (Entry through Leadership), work arrangement (Remote/On-site/Hybrid), organization type, compensation range ($0K–$340K+ in $20K increments), visa sponsorship, and skill/tag search with typeahead.
+GEO Careers is a dedicated geospatial career platform with over 1,650 active listings from 420+ employers across 53 countries.
+The largest category is GIS & Geospatial Analysis (~520 listings), followed by Geospatial Software & Data Engineering (~380), GEOINT (~180), and seven other specializations.
+Filters are more granular than any other geospatial job board: education level (High School through PhD), seniority (Entry through Leadership), work arrangement (Remote/On-site/Hybrid), organization type, compensation range ($0K–$340K+ in $20K increments), visa sponsorship, and skill/tag search with typeahead.
+Try the search to see current listings.

-Strengths: Highest listing volume of any dedicated geospatial board, extensive filters, Skills Explorer, resource directory, data-driven blog, global coverage.
+Strengths: Highest listing volume of any dedicated geospatial board, extensive filters, Skills Explorer with salary data, resource directory, data-driven blog, 53 countries.

 Side-by-Side Comparison